-Gov. Noem Sends Transgender Athletes Bill to Legislature for Changes
+Kristi Noem Sends Transgender Athletes Bill Back to Legislature for Changes

 South Dakota Gov. Kristi Noem (R) returned a bill designed to prevent biological men from competing in biological women’s sports back to her state legislature on Friday for changes.

 Noem cited in a public letter changes she is requesting to the bill, specifying they are revisions of “style and form.”
-The changes include removing collegiate athletics from the bill, thereby limiting its application to K–12 athletics and modifying language about civil liability and performance-enhancing drugs.
+The changes include removing collegiate athletics from the bill, thereby limiting its application to K–12 athletics, and modifying language about civil liability and performance-enhancing drugs.

 In South Dakota, we're celebrating #InternationalWomensDay by defending women's sports!
 I'm excited to sign this bill very soon. https://t.co/OU15HOwp2r